Contact Us

 She has exhibited in solo exhibitions at the Tim Salen Gallery in St. Petersburg, FL and The Institute of Ceramic Studies at The Shigaraki Ceramic Cultural Park in Shigaraki, Japan.
 Curatorial projects include Think Warm: Miami Draws for You at the Tomio Koyama Gallery in Tokyo, Japan and The Art Lending Project in Gainesville, Florida.

-Currently based in Olympia, WA she maintains her own studio and is the Instruction & Classroom Support Technician the Art Department at South Puget Sound Community College.
+Currently based in Olympia, WA she maintains her own studio and is the Instruction & Classroom Support Technician the Art Department at South Puget Sound Community College and recent co-founder of the Socially Engaged Craft Collective.

 I have been interested in clay since childhood.
 I took ceramic classes in high school and a couple of semesters in college.
 In 1996 I joined Manassas Clay Teaching Gallery first as a student, then as a lab assistant, studio monitor, and apprentice.
 I developed a program for scouts earning badges and the first youth classes and Summer Camps at Manassas Clay.